Zee-20/PHP-Hotel-Booking-Website/README.md

 # PHP Website for Hotel Room Booking

-Language used PHP.
+Language used for back-end PHP.
 \
-Database used MYSQL.
+Database used storing information MYSQL.
 \
 Designed using JavaScript, HTML and CSS.